-If you or a family member of yours has been notified of a deportation process against you, reassure yourself.
-The Los Angeles immigration lawyers of Lluis Law are here to help you overcome this hard trance.
-We have been representing Latino immigrants in California for more than 40 years.
+If you or a family member has been notified of a deportation process against you, calm down.
+Our immigration lawyers in Los Angeles are here to help you through this tough time.

 What does cancellation of removal mean?

-This form of immigration relief can be used by both legal permanent residents and non-residents.
-The goal is to prevent their removal from the United States.
-Foreigners who are in deportation proceedings in immigration court may be eligible for this benefit.
-Applicants must have remained in US territory continuously for the past 10 years.
+This form of immigration relief can be used by both lawful permanent residents and non-residents to prevent their removal from the United States.

-- Be eligible to receive government assistance through social programs such as Medicaid, supplemental income security for people with disabilities, food stamps, etc.
+- Be eligible to receive government assistance through social programs such as Medicaid, supplemental income security for the disabled, food stamps and others.

 - Social Security card.